Mid and South Essex Healthcare Libraries

-Membership is free and open to all Mid and South Essex Trust staff and students on placement - complete the form below to join.
-It's also open to all Provide CIC staff, EPUT staff (not Bank staff) and specific PF staff.
+Membership is open to all Mid and South Essex Trust staff and students on placement.
+It's also open to all Provide CIC staff, EPUT staff (not Bank staff) and specific Pathology First staff.
 Our libraries are located at:

 - Basildon - in the Education Centre